 Ventilation is another method of reducing unwanted inhalation.
 If fumes or dusts have nowhere to escape to, they will still be environmental hazards if workers remove protective equipment once completing tasks.
-A well-ventilated workplace helps mitigate lingering risks, as well as dampness or dryness that many workers claim to affect their ability breath properly.
+A well-ventilated workplace helps mitigate lingering risks, as well as dampness or dryness that many workers claim to affect their ability to breath properly.

-If your employer has failed in their duty of care to you by avoiding their responsibility to your health and it has caused you to become sick, speak to our team as soon as possible to instigate claiming compensation – 08082391859
+If your employer has failed in their duty of care to you by avoiding their responsibility to your health, and it has caused you to become sick, speak to our team as soon as possible to instigate claiming compensation — 08082391859

-In theory, most of the situations described or reported have clear links to workplace exposure, of which an employer can be held accountable.
+In theory, most of the situations described or reported have clear links to workplace exposure, for which an employer can be held accountable.
 However, in a number of cases it might be difficult for claimants to know that the workplace is directly responsible, with some parties citing smoking as the reason for the illness.
 It is always best to get a thorough medical examination to home-in on what damage has been done to the lungs, and what might have influenced it.

 Then, speaking to our team, recall the type of industry and environment you worked in and how it became a detriment to your health.
 The more information you tell us, the clearer the factors resulting in your ill-health become.
 Speak to our team as soon as you become aware of any symptoms, as the normal 3-year period of limitation is often from the discovery of a condition, rather than the events leading to it.
 We’re on 08082391859 whenever you’re available.